 your heart, make you breathe faster, and give you a burst of energy.
 Stress can

 be useful when you need to focus on or finish a big project.
 But too much

 stress or being under stress for too long isn't good for you.
 Constant stress

 can make you more likely to get sick more often.
-It can also lead to long-term
+It can make chronic pain worse and can also lead to long-term

 health problems such as

 high blood pressure, back problems, and

 major sources of stress that lead to job burnout and health problems.
 Job